D-L-M/mem-db/README.md

 To store a document, make a HTTP `PUT` request with the JSON document as the request body to `http://localhost:9999/{id}`, where `{id}` is the unique identifier of the document to store.

+Alternatively you can omit the ID to have one randomly generated for the document.

 ## Retrieving Documents

 To retrieve a document, make a HTTP `GET` request to `http://localhost:9999/{id}`, where `{id}` is the unique identifier of the document to retrieve.